LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 is not a 24-hour clock time, and may represent any number of hours, minutes, or seconds.

-Similar to dates, durations must be created using duration creator methods before they can be manipulated.
-Durations may be cast from an "hours:minutes:seconds" formatted string, or just as seconds::
+Similar to dates, durations must be created using `duration` creator methods before they can be manipulated.
+Durations may be converted from a "hours:minutes:seconds" formatted string, or just as seconds::

    duration('1:00:00')